dna-seq/just-dna-seq/docs/source/working_with_info.rst

 Phred - Phred quality score.

-VCF Filter - if the VCF filter is passed (PASS)
+VCF Filter - if the VCF filter is passed (PASS).

-Zygosity - Most likely zygosity of the variant this chromosomal position, computed from the observed variant frequency (column 8) and can be “FP/HET” (<15%), “HET” (15- 75%), “HET/HOM” (75-85%), or “HOM” (>85%).
+Zygosity - most likely zygosity of the variant in this chromosomal position, computed from the observed variant frequency (column 8).
+Can be “FP/HET” (<15%), “HET” (15-75%), “HET/HOM” (75-85%), or “HOM” (>85%).

-Alternate reads - Number of reads showing the alternative allele.
+Alternate reads - the number of reads showing the alternative allele.

-Total reads - Total number of reads.
+Total reads - the total number of reads.

-Variant AF - variant allele frequency.
+Variant AF - the variant allele frequency.

 Haplotype block ID - ID of the haplotype block.